elitaldev/bergamot-caffe/README copy.md

-# Incredible India - Introduction
+# bergamot cafe - Introduction

-**Incredible India** blog website is developed using Django Framework as part of Portfolio Project 4 for my Diploma in Full Stack Software Development at Code Institute.
+**bergamot cafe** this website is developed using Django Framework as part of Portfolio Project 4 for my Full Stack Software Development at Code Institute.

-> It targets **tourist destinations** of India, where user can view the blog post of tourist destinations.
+> It targets **customers** of cafe, where user can view the menu and the prices. the customer can view the menu images. when they log in they would be able to choose a diffrent type of items from the menu and make there way to the payment page.
-The user can view the blog post and comments.
-When the user is logged in, user can like/unlike a post, comment on a post and add a post from the user page.

 You can view the live site here:- https://incredible-india.herokuapp.com/